 It is a “primary” producer, mainly dairy products and wool.
 Like Scotland, it has a lot of sheep.
 Tourism brings about 25% of it income.
 Tourists arrive to photograph cities and visit the mountains.
 Once upon a time its sole export market was the “mother land,” the United Kingdom.
 Overnight, and against New Zealand’s vociferous protests, Westminster decided it wanted to switch to European produce.
 It dumped New Zealand.

-New Zealand survived and prospered.
+New Zealand survives and prospered.

 In statistics supplied by the Organisation of Economic Co-operation and Development, (OECD), on GDP per capita, it ranked only three places under the United Kingdom, seventeenth.
 Life expectancy is an average of 80.2 years, longer than the south of England.